1. Be Careful and Consistent in Your Business Communications

 When you run your business as a sole proprietor, you have less things to think about initially which may seem great.
 However, you are liable for all costs for the business including any lawsuits whether they are fair or not.
 This puts you at great risk, where your car or home could be seized in a lawsuit that you lost.

-Avoid this scenario and protect your personal assets.
+Avoid this scenario by protecting your business as well as your personal assets.
 You can do this by setting up an LLC or S corp where you separate your company’s finances from your own.
 You can also set up a trust, a legal entity that files its own tax return and can own property, businesses, cash, securities and a host of other assets.
 If a business is owned by a trust, only assets owned by that trust can be sued in a lawsuit.

 4. Insure Yourself